New laws have been in force for a while now for motorcyclists and scooter riders, regarding a couple of important requirements while riding in France.

 You also should have reflective stickers for your helmet in four places - one on the front, one at the back and one on each side.
 They must be fitted in a way that doesn't hinder the opening/closing visor of your helmet.
 Some helmets have them fitted as standard.

-Stickers must have a minimum surface area of 18cm2.
-You can buy top quality stickers from us here at Motorcycle Helmet Stickers for France.
+You can buy helmet stickers from us here at Motorcycle Helmet Stickers for France.

 Also the new rules state that wearing gloves for motorcyclists will be a mandatory requirement, though I would guess that most serious riders would be wearing gloves these days without it being compulsory.